Supported by Canberra Outlet

 Plants bring a sense of life to any room.
 Buy real plants if you can keep them alive, otherwise there’s a fab and ever-growing range (pun intended!) of faux plants on the market that can fool most people.
 If you want to attempt styling with real plants, here is our list of plants that are hard to kill, otherwise our go-to stores for believable artificial plants are Freedom and Adairs.

-There are so many reasons to love candles — their scent sets the mood of a space and these days they come in such stylish vessels that they’re a decorative item in their own right.
+There are so many reasons to love candles — their scent sets the mood of a space and these days they come in such stylish vessels that they’re a decorative item in their own right making them one of my favourite products to style your home.
 You can find candles in traditional glass vessels, ceramic, concrete and even timber.
 Shop around to find the right candle fragrance for your home, some of my favourite places to shop for candles are Provincial, Adairs and Freedom.

 A stack of magazines or books look great in so many areas of the home — on your coffee table, in a bookshelf, on a side table, on floating shelves in your kitchen or in a study.
 Books are a reflection of you and your interests, and instantly add character and warmth to spaces.